pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/event-watcher.md

 The full list of configurable `EventWatcher` fields are [here](/docs/user-guide/configuration-reference/#event-watcher-configuration).

 ### 2. Pushing an Event with `pipectl`
-To register a new value corresponding to Event such as the above in the control-plane, you need to perform `pipectl`.
+To register a new value corresponding to Event such as the above in the Control Plane, you need to perform `pipectl`.
 And we highly recommend integrating a step for that into your CI workflow.

 You first need to set-up the `pipectl`: